kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 ![boxplot_dollar_metrics_no_outliers](https://github.com/kristinkspanos/data_analysis_movie_studio/blob/main/visualizations/boxplot_dollar_metrics.png)

 I used the trimmed values to create a heatmap that shows relationships between the variables without the influence of outliers.
 I also used ```.value_counts()``` to look at the distribution of each categorical variable.

 ## Analysis
-After exploring the data through EDA, I decided to focus on 4 inputs, and two determinants of success:
+After exploring the data through EDA, I decided to focus on 4 inputs, and three determinants of success:
 *	Inputs
     *	actors (```actor_1_name```, ```actor_2_name```, ```actor_3_name```)
     *	directors (```director_name```)